 The minimum bend radius during installation shall not be less fifteen times the diameter of the cable measuring the cable on the outside, or as recommended by the manufacturer.
-Do not use tie wrap devices on fiber optic cable.
+The Contractor shall not use tie wrap devices on fiber optic cable.

 - A. Cable Slack: Slack shall be left in each handhole, at the top of any conduit riser, in each junction box, in each controller cabinet, and at each equipment rack or other point of termination.
-This slack cable requirement may be deleted where existing hand holes or through points lack sufficient area to maintain the minimum bend requirements.
+Slack in handholes shall be 100 feet in Type II, Type III or Type IV handholes, 30 feet in Type I handholes, and ten feet in 18 inch handholes.
+This slack cable requirement may be deleted where existing handholes or through points lack sufficient area to maintain the minimum bend requirements.
 Where slack has been deleted, extra slack equal to the amount that would have been distributed in the through points shall be equally divided between the two controller cabinets and shall be in addition to the slack mandated at the cabinets.
 Slack in each handhole type shall be provided as designated on the plans.
 Slack cable shall be coiled and the coils bound at three points around the coil perimeter and supported in their static storage position. - B. Cable Installation in Conduits: A suitable cable feeder guide shall be used between the cable reel and the face of the conduit.
 The cable feeder shall be designed to protect the cable and guide the cable directly into the conduit off the reel.
 During the installation, the cable jacket shall be carefully inspected for jacket defects.
 If defects are found, the Engineer shall be notified prior to any additional cable being installed.
-Take care in the pulling of the cable to insure that the cable does not become kinked, crushed, twisted, snapped, etc. A pulling eye shall be attached to the cable and be used to pull the cable through the conduit.
+The Contractor shall take care in the pulling of the cable to insure that the cable does not become kinked, crushed, twisted, snapped, etc. A pulling eye shall be attached to the cable and be used to pull the cable through the conduit.
 A pulling swivel shall be used to preclude twisting of the cable.
 The cable shall be lubricated prior to entering the conduit with a lubricant recommended by the manufacturer.
 Dynamometers or break away pulling swing shall be used to insure that the pulling tension does not exceed the specified force of 600 pounds or the cable manufacturer's recommendations, which ever is less.
 The mechanical stress on the cable shall not allow the cable to twist, stretch, become crushed, or forced around sharp turns which exceed the bend radius or scar or damage the jacket.
 The pulling of the cable shall be hand assisted at each pull point.